 The Work Health and Safety Accreditation Scheme (the Scheme) sets a high benchmark and many applicants need several audits to reach the WHS standards required for accreditation.

-Timeframes for the accreditation process vary from company to company but is usually around three to six months.
+Timeframes for the accreditation process vary from company to company.
+Currently the average time taken for achieving accreditation is 8 to 10 months.
 This varies depending on the company’s readiness for the on-site audit process, its ability to provide an active project for audit, and its commitment to rectifying any non-conformances identified at audit.

 Companies gaining accreditation for the first time will be granted an initial accreditation period of three years.
 Companies seeking reaccreditation may be granted an accreditation period of up to six years.